Multiple encryption

 Multiple encryption is the process of encrypting an already encrypted message one or more times, either using the same or a different algorithm.
 It is also known as cascade encryption, cascade ciphering, cipher stacking, multiple encryption, and superencipherment.
 Superencryption refers to the outer-level encryption of a multiple encryption.

 Some cryptographers, like Matthew Green of Johns Hopkins University, say multiple encryption addresses a problem that mostly doesn't exist:

 Modern ciphers rarely get broken...
-You’re far more likely to get hit by malware or an implementation bug than you are to suffer a catastrophic attack on AES.
+You’re far more likely to get hit by malware or an implementation bug than you are to suffer a catastrophic attack on Advanced Encryption Standard (AES).